e4jet/pirewall/README.md

 ## Utilities

+### rebootOnWatchdog

+`bin/rebootOnWatchdog` is a script that is intended to be run out of cron.
+It leverages journalctl to watch for watchdog errors on the network devices.
+If found, it reboot the os (init 6).

+This script also ensures sshd has started.

 ### mirrorConfig

 `bin/mirrorConfig` is a script that copies files into the `~/fw` directory.
 To get files "pulled" into this directory, simply touch the filename with the corresponding path.